-The need for more storage space in the home is on many a ‘wish list’.
-Moving into a new spacious home seems great to start with, but it’s not long before we fill shelves, cupboards and spare bedrooms.
+The need for more storage space in the home is on many a wish list.
+Moving into a new spacious home seems great to start with, but it’s not long before we fill shelves, cupboards, and spare bedrooms.

 What’s more, you don’t have to part with your possessions.
 Self storage to the rescue!
 We explain here how household storage can help with all your storage woes.

 There are certain things that aren’t needed all year round.
-Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing, Christmas decorations being just a few examples.
+Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing, and Christmas decorations being just a few examples.

 They all take up space, so rather than cramming full the garage or shed so that it resembles some sort of assault course, consider a secure self storage unit.

 More and more customers are realising the benefits of using a storage service during renovation or DIY projects.
 Having a clear space to work in is so much easier, helping you or your builder to work faster and more efficiently.

-Using storage services for this purpose can be really helpful, especially if the rental property is already furnished, or not large enough to accommodate all your possessions.
-It also means that many boxes don’t have to unpacked and packed again when you eventually buy and move into your new home.
+Using storage services for this purpose can be really helpful, especially if the rental property is already furnished or not large enough to accommodate all your possessions.
+It also means that many boxes don’t have to be unpacked and packed again when you eventually buy and move into your new home.

 Chances are you might want to do some decorating to put your own personal stamp on your new home as well.
 Leaving your goods in storage until the work is completed can make life a lot easier.
 You can collect and unpack at a pace to suit you.

 Okay, it could be any family member but we couldn’t resist mentioning ‘the mother-in-law’.
 If a relative comes to live with you, it’s likely that they will have moved out of their own property.
 Even if you have the luxury of an annex, then it’s highly likely that there isn’t enough space to accommodate your family member’s possessions.